dylanfisher/ci20/_agendas/week-13.md

 ### Homework
 - Complete both posters (Madison and Paula) and send to me by tonight if you haven&rsquo;t already.
 - Prepare questions for [Madison Bozinoff](http://madisonbozinoff.com/) and [Paula Volchok](https://paulavolchok.com/) and come to class on time
-- Complete design of your chosen direction to share on Slack
+- Complete the design of your chosen direction and share on Slack on Thursday.
+I will give you indivdiualized feedback on next steps

 ---